-The tough initiation games of the soldiers took their toll on Saint Laurent who 20 days in was admitted to a military hospital suffering from stress, a condition what was only made worse by the news he had been fired from Dior.
+The tough initiation games of the soldiers took their toll on Saint Laurent who 20 days in was admitted to a military hospital suffering from stress, a condition that was only made worse by the news he had been fired from Dior.

 MARC BOHAN at Dior 1960 – 1989

 For nearly 30 years Parisian designer Marc Bohan took over at the House of Dior creating elegant looks of simplicity, with a nod to the 1920s.
-His first collection was received with riotous of celebration, following the rocky years of Yves Saint Laurent’s tenure.
+His first collection was received with celebration, following the rocky years of Yves Saint Laurent’s tenure.
 In 1961, the New York Times reported: ‘The shouting, clapping, surging mob at the press showing caused chaos in the elegant salon.
 M Bohan was…kissed, mauled and congratulated.
 Chairs were toppled’.
 The relief was palpable.
 Here was an experienced designer who knew what couture women wanted, not the Beatnik offerings of Saint Laurent.
 Not that Saint Laurent was off the mark, his street style inspirations would work brilliantly for his own label and signal the changing face of haute couture globally.

 GIANFRANCO FERRÉ at Dior 1989 – 1996

 Italian designer Gianfranco Ferré was installed as stylistic director of Christian Dior by the company’s owner Bernard Arnault to replace Marc Bohan.
 Unsurprisingly, many in France’s fashion circles were dismayed by the appointment of an Italian at such a bastion of French style as the House of Dior.